chukhraiartur/seo-keyword-research-tool/README.md

 <h1 align="center">SEO Keyword Research Tool 🔎</h1>

-<p align="center">A simple Python SEO keywords suggestion tool tracking from Google engine that pulls data from Google Autocomplete, People Also Ask and People Also Search.</p>
+A simple Python SEO keywords suggestion tool tracking from Google engine that pulls data from Autocomplete, People Also Ask and Related Searches.

+This tool uses [SerpApi](https://serpapi.com/) as a tool to parse data from Google search results.
+You can use provided API key that will be available after installation, however, it's purely for testing purposes to see if the tool fits your needs.
+If you'll be using it for your own purpose (personal or commercial), you have to use [your own SerpApi key](https://serpapi.com/manage-api-key).

 ## ⚙️Installation